tarun-upadhyay/techEagle_FullStack_Assingment/README.md

 ![Alt text](./yImage/image-7.png)

 ---
-# Thank you for time
+# Thank you for your time
--   Thank you using this application
+-   Thank you for using this application
 -   Feel free to ask any query.

 [My Github](https://github.com/tarun-upadhyay)